 Go Out and Experiment (Oxford street)

-I know, writing Oxford street might be a bit of a clickbait.
+Writing Oxford street might be a bit of a clickbait if you were looking for photos in London.
 But this is about street photography in Oxford, so…

 Anyway, here I am talking about another photowalk I attended.